 MORE: What sports can I bet on?

 A parlay simply involves more than one wager combined together for greater odds.
+For those that are new to this sport, find out how MMA UFC odds work explained in our guide, which can help clear things up.
 You can place a same fight MMA parlay — multiple events from one matchup — or alternatively, events across multiple fights.

 You could take the Khabib Nurmagomedov (-3.5) to cover against Justin Gaethje, before could add bets from other matches, say Jorge Masvidal to beat Nate Diaz (moneyline).